icub-tech-iit/documentation/docs/icub_robot_configuration/devices_configuration/devices_configuration.md

 ## Motor control device
 Configuration of a motor control device is composed by the wiring, mechanicals and obviously by motor control specification related to joints it manages.
 In Ethernet robots, a motor control device corresponds to a motor control electronic board that manages from one up to twelve joints.

-The entry point of motor control device configuration is the file named `body_part-ebX-jA_B-mc.xml`, that is included in icub_all.xml.
+The entry point of motor control device configuration is the file named `body_part-ebX-jA_B-mc.xml`, that is included in `icub_all.xml`.
 This file contains all parameters that the robot's user can modify, for example PID and joints limits, and links other 4 files that only maintainers should modify.
 These other four files are:

  - `general.xml`: contains some flags that change behavior of the device
  - `body_part-ebX-jA_B-eln.xml`: contains description of electronic board , such as ip address, and specific parameters of communication protocol used by firmware and yarp devices.